devopsengineers/devopsengineers.github.io/content/posts/resume_advice/index.md

 ```

 ## Consider the AI/Automated Scanning Tech
 First thing, if your resume has fancy colors and icons and typography, get rid of them.
-They are a relic of the before-times when resumes were printed out as-received, and 'standing out' was a possibility, and even desired.
-In this age of Applicant Tracking Systems (ATS) and AI relevancy-filtering, machines are going to have first 'eyes' on your resume.
+They are a relic of the before-times when resumes were printed out as-received and 'standing out' was a possibility.
+In this age of Applicant Tracking Systems (ATS) and AI relevancy-filtering, machines are going to have first 'eyes' on your resume 100% of the time.
 You don't want a bug in the ingestion software to keep you from a potential new gig, so make it easy for the all-benevolent, all-seeing AI to parse, standardize, and format your resume.
-The general rule is, if you can convert the resume to plain, boring, unformatted text and STILL have it maintain a good flow - sections delineated by judicious use of whitespace, etc - you're on the right track.
+The general rule is, if you can convert the resume to plain, boring, unformatted text and STILL have it maintain a good visual flow - sections delineated by judicious use of whitespace, etc - you're on the right track.
 When you do go back to rich text, the fanciest you should go is to add underlines, italics, bold, etc.

-As far as making it past the keyword-scanning aspects, the 'Core Competencies' section is great for this.
-It can safely be moved to the bottom, as humans will never read that far, but a keyword-scanner will definitely hit on anything in it.
+As far as making it past the keyword-scanning bots, the 'Core Competencies' section is great for this.
+It can safely be moved to the bottom, as humans will never read that far, but a keyword-scanner will definitely hit on anything it contains.
 This lets you get rid of bullet-points like the following:

 `* Provisioned & deploy AWS services such as SageMaker, Glue, EMR, Lambda, SQS, SNS, S3, EC2, & ElasticSearch into 2 production accounts`